April 28, 2017, by Brigitte Nerlich

 The March for Science has come and gone.
 There was no fuss; but there was wit and fun; and solidarity and conviviality.
 The march did what it set out to do: it got people talking about science and politics.

 During the march, some tweets jumped out at me.
 They focused on the thorny issue of trust.
-One tweet said: ‘Trust in science has to be heard-earned’; another asked ‘Can March for Science participants advocate without losing the public’s trust?’; another ‘Will the
+One tweet said: ‘Trust in science has to be hard-earned’; another asked ‘Can March for Science participants advocate without losing the public’s trust?’; another ‘Will the

 #marchforscience increase public support for science or entrench polarisation?’, and yet another ‘How much confidence do people have in scientists?’
 This tweet also provided an answer: ‘Actually, a lot’ (an assertion supported by a graph).